frconor-ebook/meditations/_posts/2025-05-21-the-prelates-saints-day.md

 What are the apostolic horizons that Our Lord is placing before me during these days, and weeks, and months?
 Who are the people I need to regather a little bit closer or cast the net in their direction?

-Or what is the prayer that Our Lord wants from me in this great apostolic undertaking that we\'re involved in, so that the fruits reach every last soul, so that nothing is lost, so that with the passage of time and the decades, all the seeds that this apostolic work has sown may yield abundant fruit in the thousands of alumni all over the country, in the thousands or hundreds of pupils that we have at the moment, and the thousands that may come in the future.
+Or what is the prayer that Our Lord wants from me in this great apostolic undertaking that we\'re involved in, so that the fruits reach every last soul, so that nothing is lost, so that with the passage of time and the decades, all the seeds that this apostolic work has sown may yield abundant fruit in the thousands of alumni all over the country, in the hundreds of pupils that we have at the moment, and the thousands that may come in the future.
 They are part of this great harvest.

-Our Lord will ask us, How have you worked that harvest?
+Our Lord will ask us: How have you worked that harvest?
 What have you done?
 Have you offered things?

 We get a glimpse of the sort of things that are going through the Father\'s mind and heart today.